- The amount of wind at your site

 An estimate of the annual energy output from a wind turbine (in kilowatt-hours per year) is the best way to determine whether it and the tower will produce enough electricity to meet your needs.

-A wind turbine manufacturer can help you estimate the energy production you can expect.
+A professional installer can help you estimate the energy production you can expect.
 The manufacturer will use a calculation based on these factors:

 - Particular wind turbine power curve